serverfireteam/blog/README.md

 ##Installations for laravel 5
-Note: if you face any problem in any of the steps you should report it at [github](https://github.com/serverfireteam/panel/issues/new)
+Note: if you face any problem in any of the steps you should report it at [github](https://github.com/serverfireteam/blog/issues/new)

-Note : we are working on laravel 5 version in laravel5 bransh of repo

 1. First you need to create a laravel 5 project